-Lesson Plan Requirements
+Lesson Plan Requirements:

-On the next several pages, you will find the SPED Lesson Plan Template and outline for commentary.
+In the next several pages, you will find the standard lesson plan format.
 The following guidelines apply to preparation of lesson plans.

-This is the adopted lesson plan format and commentary (reflection) for the EC-6/EC-12 SPED program.
-Clinical teachers are required to use the lesson plan template for all lessons that will be formally evaluated by the cooperating teacher(s) and/or field supervisor(s).
+This is the adopted lesson plan format for the EC-6/ESL and EC-6/Bilingual programs.
+Clinical teachers are required to complete a lesson plan for all lessons that will be formally evaluated by the cooperating teachers)and/or field supervisors.
+The proposed lesson plan has to be submitted to the appropriate evaluator 72 hours prior to the evaluations.

-Once the lesson is delivered, clinical teachers are required to complete develop a commentary using the outline.
-It is required that clinical teachers share it with the cooperating teacher/UTA field supervisor and submit it online, as per course syllabus.
+Once the lesson is delivered, clinical teachers are required to complete the Lesson Reflection Form included in this handbook.
+It is required that clinical teachers share it with the cooperating teacher/UTA field supervisor and submit it online.